 Overspending is fine

-Please note that this enormous deficit was approved when everything was going very well.
+Please remember that this enormous deficit was approved when everything was going very well.
 The US economy was expanding at more than 2%.
 Unemployment was historically low.
 The stock market was booming.
 There was no emergency.
 No recession.
 No pandemic.

 And yet both parties agreed that it was perfectly normal to add another trillion to the national debt at a time of more than decent GDP growth and almost zero unemployment!
 How do you justify this level of government overspending when everything goes well in the American economy?

-Now the argument is that we need supersized spending in order to fight the negative economic impact of Covid, even though some argue that, as millions of Americans are getting vaccines, the economy will soon take care of itself because most people will be able to go back to work.
+Now the argument is that we need truly supersized spending in order to fight the negative economic impact of Covid; even though some argue that, as millions of Americans are getting vaccines, the economy will soon take care of itself because most people will be able to go back to work.
 Still, let us assume that new government spending measures are indeed needed, especially measures targeting the most vulnerable, low income Americans who are still out of work.